umanitoba-cssa/first-year-guide/5-course-registration.md

 Once you understand the requirements, start mapping out your terms.
 This isn't something to do the night before registration opens.
 Use the Class Schedule in Aurora to explore options, keeping in mind that courses like COMP 1010 and 1020 often fill quickly.

-Here's a practical tip from experienced students: well before your registration time, compile the CRNs (Course Reference Numbers) for all your preferred courses in a simple text document.
+Here's a practical tip: well before your registration time, **compile the CRNs (Course Reference Numbers) for all your preferred courses in a text document**.
 When your registration window opens, you can quickly paste them all into Aurora's registration system at once.
 This method beats searching for courses individually and can mean the difference between getting into a full class or being waitlisted.

 ## Understanding Registration Timing